divisionparzero/slideshow/README.md

 # slideshow
 Simple vanilla slideshow.

-This is a simple slideshow with a video popup modal.
+This is a simple slideshow with a video popup modal (click the last image for the example).
 I have optimized for speed and reuse.

 Design: I decided to keep the design simple and clean to devote more of the allotted time to the JS.
-Although I spent more time than I care to admit on picking images and a theme.
+Although I spent more time than I care to admit on picking images and a theme for those images (try to guess - answer in HTML).
 I think the end result came out nicely however.

 Development: I went with code I know.
 I’ve used all this code in various places for various things but maybe not all together like this.
 I’m a little rusty so I spent too much time remembering how to make images do what I want only to find the key piece of advice I needed at the zero hour.
 Horary!
 So it goes as Vonnegut would say.